kantale/BME_17/project.md

 **Implementation Note 4**.
 For simplicity consider that a cheater can visit a single host at a single day.
 A hosy can receive at most one cheater as a visitor on a single day.

+**Implementation Note 5**.
+Very informative tutorial and guide on using argparse to parse command line arguments: https://realpython.com/command-line-interfaces-python-argparse/